 High Protein Banana Bread Recipe

-Fitness enthusiasts often struggle to find baked goods that fit their macros.
-Most traditional banana breads contain loads of sugar and butter — delicious, yes, but far from ideal if you’re watching your carbs and fats.
-This version uses clean, whole ingredients like ripe bananas, Greek yogurt, oat flour, and protein powder to deliver a moist, fluffy loaf that supports your goals.
+We often struggle to find baked goods that fit our macros.
+Almost every traditional banana bread contains loads of sugar and butter.
+It’s delicious, no denying.
+However, it’s far from ideal if you’re watching your carbs and fats intake.
+Definitely something to avoid.
+This version uses clean, whole ingredients like ripe bananas, Greek yogurt, oat flour, and protein powder to get you a moist and fluffy load that we’ll help you achieve your fitness goals.

-Even better?
-Each slice delivers a solid punch of protein with minimal sugar and just the right amount of healthy carbs to fuel your training.
+Each slice delivers a solid serving of protein with minimal sugar and just the right amount of healthy carbs to give you enough energy for your training

 Ingredients